This page contains important information about parking and having a vehicle on the UT campus. Please read carefully!

-Please note: It is illegal to park anywhere along North A Street, Brevard Avenue, in, around or near AMSCOT, or the privately owned properties on the North and South sides of Kennedy Boulevard.
+Please note: It is illegal to park anywhere along North A Street, Brevard Avenue, UT Poe Parkway, in, around or near AMSCOT or the privately owned properties on the west side of campus.
 It is also illegal to park along the CSX Railroad tracks that parallel Cass Street.
+Parking does not change during holidays, breaks or summer sessions.
 Anyone violating the University's parking policies may have their vehicle ticketed, booted, towed or impounded by the property owners, the City of Tampa and/or the University.

 The University of Tampa assumes no liability, under any circumstances, for damaged, vandalized, stolen or impounded vehicles.

 UT encourages its Campus Safety officers to strictly enforce parking policies.

 The University of Tampa is a private, urban institution that encourages its Department of Campus Safety officers to strictly enforce parking policies.
 Faculty, staff, students and their guests are responsible for understanding and complying with these regulations at all times.
 Failure to do so may result in loss of parking privileges.

 It is the vehicle owner's responsibility to contact Campus Safety in advance regarding any questions, concerns or circumstances that may result in a citation or vehicle impounding.Department of Campus Safety

 Maureen A. Daly Innovation and Collaboration Building (first floor)